Badreddine-chihab/RAG_constitution/README.md

 - Load and chunk articles from the Moroccan Constitution
 - Perform semantic search using FAISS and sentence-transformers
-- Generate contextual answers using OpenAI
+- Generate contextual answers using OPENROUTER API (free)
 - FastAPI backend for easy interaction
 - frontend interface with streamlit